Y-J-Zhang/starter-hugo-academic-test/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my academic website.
 At present, I mainly study medical image segmentation and domain generalization.
-If you are interested in these topics, please contact me.
+If you are interested in these topics, welcom to contact me.
 {style="text-align: justify;"}